Gemoriel/3D-Birthday-Cake/README.md

 # 🎂 Three.js 3D Birthday Cake Surprise

-A beautiful and interactive web-based birthday celebration featuring a **realistic 3D cake** built with **Three.js**!
+A beautiful and interactive web-based birthday celebration featuring a **realistic 3D cake** built with **Three.js**!🎈
+---

-This project delivers a fully personalized birthday experience: users enter their name, listen to the classic "Happy Birthday" song, and then blow out the 3D cake candles by actually blowing into the microphone (or holding the screen)!
+This project delivers a fully personalized birthday experience: users enter their name, listen to the classic "Happy Birthday" song, and then blow out the 3D cake candles by actually blowing into the microphone (or holding the screen)!🎤
+---

 ## ✨ Features